Stereopsis recovery: Examples and case studies

 Oliver Sacks was the first to make the story of Susan Barry, whom he nicknamed "Stereo Sue", known to the general public.

-Stereopsis recovery has been reported to have occurred in a few adults as a result of either medical treatments including strabismus surgery and vision therapy, or spontaneously after a stereoscopic 3D cinema experience.
+Stereopsis recovery has been reported to have occurred in a few adults as a result of either medical treatments including strabismus surgery and vision therapy, or spontaneously after a stereoscopic 3D cinema experience, or subsequent to surgery in cases of horizontal comitant strabismus.

 Personal reports in Fixing my Gaze

 The most renowned case of regained stereopsis is that of neuroscientist Susan R. Barry, who had had alternating infantile esotropia with diplopia, but no amblyopia, underwent three surgical corrections in childhood without achieving binocular vision at the time, and recovered from stereoblindness in adult age after vision therapy with optometrist Theresa Ruggiero.
 Barry's case has been reported on by neurologist Oliver Sacks.
 Also David H. Hubel, winner of the 1981 Nobel Prize in Physiology or Medicine with Torsten Wiesel for their discoveries concerning information processing in the visual system, commented positively on her case.
 In 2009, Barry published a book Fixing My Gaze: A Scientist's Journey into Seeing in Three Dimensions, reporting on her own and several other cases of stereopsis recovery.

-In her book Fixing my Gaze, Susan Barry gives a detailed description of her surprise, elation and subsequent experiences when her stereo vision suddenly set in.
+In her book Fixing my Gaze, Susan Barry gives a detailed description of her surprise, elation and subsequent experiences when her stereo vision suddenly set in when driving home after a vision therapy session with a Brock string.The sun was setting as I left Dr. Ruggerio's office after the long session with the Brock string.
+I got into my car, sat down in the driver's seat, placed the key in the ignition, and glanced at the steering wheel.
+It was an ordinary steering wheel against an ordinary dashboard, but it took on a whole new dimension that day.
+The steering wheel was floating in its own space, with a palpable volume of empty space between the wheel and the dashboard. […] I wondered if I as seen in stereoscopic depth but reminded myself that this should not be possible. […] The next morning I practiced the Broack string procedure for ten minutes before getting in the car […].
+As I looked up to adjust the rearview mirror, the mirror popped out at me […].
+Throughout the day, my stereo vision would emerge – intermittently, fleetingly, unexpectedly – bringing me moments of absolute wonder and delight.